Harvesting body heat through clay-based ionic thermoelectric devices

 Abstract

-Direct conversion of body heat to electricity through thermoelectric (TE) devices is emerging as an attractive option to power wearable electronics.
+Direct conversion of body heat into electricity through thermoelectric (TE) devices is emerging as an attractive option to power wearable electronics.
 As semiconducting TE devices suffer from the trade-off between electronic and thermal conductivity and high operating temperature, ionic thermoelectric devices relying on atmospheric humidity perfectly fit this low-temperature operating condition.
-Here, atomically thin 2D channels of reconstructed clay membranes were applied to demonstrate the possibility of harvesting electricity from body heat through ionic thermoelectric (i-TE) effect.
-Nanofluidic membranes prepared by reconstructing layers of montmorillonite clay (MMT) displayed outstanding ionic-TE characteristics.
-Thermal transport of intercalating cations through an interconnected network of 2D channels yielded a Seebeck coefficient (Si) up to 13.63 ± 1.13 mV K-1.
-As the hydration of molecularly thin 2D channels are relies on atmospheric water molecules, ionic conductivity and Si of MMT increase with the increasing humidity levels in the atmosphere.
-In contrast to polymer-based i-TE devices, clay membranes sustain exposure to high temperatures (~ 200 °C, 5 min) and self-repair physical damages with the help water droplets.
-The MMT membrane deposited on PET film generated voltages up to 63 mV (ΔT=1.8 K) at 85 % RH upon being pasted on human skin.
+Here, atomically thin 2D channels of reconstructed clay membranes were applied to demonstrate the possibility of harvesting electricity from body heat through the ionic thermoelectric (i-TE) effect.
+Nanofluidic membranes prepared by reconstructing layers of montmorillonite clay (MMT) displayed outstanding i-TE characteristics.
+Thermal transport of intercalating cations through an interconnected network of 2D channels yielded a Seebeck coefficient (Si) of up to 13.63 ± 1.13 mV K−1.
+As the hydration of molecularly thin 2D channels relies on atmospheric water molecules, the ionic conductivity and Si of MMT increase with increasing humidity levels in the atmosphere.
+In contrast to polymer-based i-TE devices, clay membranes sustain exposure to high temperatures (∼200 °C, 5 min) and self-repair physical damages with the help of water droplets.
+The MMT membrane deposited on a PET film generated voltages of up to 63 mV (ΔT = 1.8 K) at 85% RH upon being pasted on human skin.

 Supplementary files